-This year, Google unveiled a newer version of Android (Android 12) earlier than usual.
+In 2021, Google unveiled a newer version of Android (Android 12) earlier than usual.
 Samsung had announced in July 2021 that it would release the Android 12-based One UI 4 Beta software update to the Galaxy S21 series before releasing the stable version.
-On September 14, 2021, the company finally released the One UI 4 Beta update in a few countries: Germany, South Korea, and the US.
-A few more countries—China, India, Poland, and the UK—will get the update over the next few weeks.
+On September 14, 2021, the company finally released the One UI 4 Beta update in some countries: Germany, South Korea, and the US.
+A few more countries—China, India, Poland, and the UK—got the update over the next few weeks.
 One UI 4.0 brings more than 60 new features to Galaxy smartphones, and we have listed and explained all of them in this article.
 We’ve also listed Galaxy smartphones and tablets that will get the One UI 4.0 update.

 On top of all the features Google introduced with Android 12, Samsung has added its own set of software features in One UI 4.0.
-Although the beta update doesn’t offer the Material You design and colour palette, the changelog mentions a lot of other features to get excited about.
-Moreover, it is being rumored that the future beta versions could bring the Material You design.
+The official One UI 4.0 update changelog mentions a lot of features to get excited about.
 The new version of One UI brings enhanced privacy and security features, some design UI changes, improved stock apps, more lock screen widgets, a new charging animation, AR Emoji improvements, and much more.

 Best One UI 4.0 Features